The project's history

 Isomir means United Industrialization in rural areas.
 ISOMIR is a revolutionary program that provides small farmers and farming collectives with turnkey plants for processing meat, produce or milk, or for slaughtering poultry, allowing farmers to sell locally, either directly to consumers or to collective catering and other outlets.
 Isomir's purpose Isomir is based on two observations: Today’s consumers want short distribution channels.
 This new trend represents a promising, high-growth ...Discover this project

-Impact measuresImpacts at human and social levels
+Impact measuresImpacts at environment and territory levels

 on the Monday, 16 January, 2012 - 18:52